Trevor Pinch

 Trevor J. Pinch (1 January 1952 – 16 December 2021) was a British sociologist, part-time musician and chair of the science and technology studies department at Cornell University.
 In 2018, he won the J.D.
 Bernal Prize from the Society for Social Studies of Science for "distinguished contributions to Science and Technology Studies over the course of [a] career."

+Personal life

+Pinch was born in Lisnaskea, Northern Ireland on the New Year's Day of 1952.

+He lived in Cornell's Forest Home neighborhood and started the band Electric Golem.